vivekpandey1222/Documentation/nagios.md

 **ps**: ps command is short for "process status."
 When used with podman, it shows the status of containers.

-Now you can access the Nagios web interface by opening a web browser and navigating to http:localhost:8080 and **open By default username “nagiosadmin” and password "nagios".**
+Now you can access the Nagios web interface by opening a web browser and navigating to http:localhost:8080 and **open by default username “nagiosadmin” and password "nagios".**

 Now access the web page <http://localhost:8080>